RashDash

 RashDash is a British feminist theatre company.
 The company was founded by Abbi Greenland and Helen Goalen.
 Becky Wilkie later joined.
 They have produced and created many works, including We Want You to Watch.

+Although they lead with feminism at the forefront, they describe their agenda as "…political and Political but always begins with people - we tell stories that call for cultural change."

 History

 Abbi Greenland and Helen Goalen formed RashDash in 2009 while attending the University of Hull.
 Greenland's parents were also theatre creators and participated in the political punk-theatre of the 1970s.
 While still students, Greenland and Goalen took a play called Strict Machine to the National Student Drama Festival.

-The first play officially produced by RashDash was The Honeymoon, which centred on two women who had left their fiancés at the altar.
+The first play officially produced by RashDash was The Honeymoon (2009), which centred on two women who had left their fiancés at the altar.
 Goalen and Greenland created the show with singer-songwriter Becky Wilkie.

+Their third member, Becky Wilkie, grew up with Greenland in their home county of Suffolk.
+A skilled pianist, Wilkie found success in local bands playing pub gigs.
+It was during the development of The Honeymoon that Greenland suggested bringing Wilkie in to write songs for the show.
+At the time, she was studying English at the University of Bristol.
+They collaborated on subsequent RashDash productions Another Someone (2010) and The Frenzy (2013), before becoming a core member of the company when they produced Two Man Show (2016 and 2017).

+They say: "We are women and we talk, move, write and make as women.
+That's important.
+We are furious and radical and hopeful.
+That's important.
+We are friendly, but scary creatures live under the surface.
+We want to show you a really good time.
+All of this might change in a minute.
+At the moment it's true."

+Influences

+RashDash's influences include The Dresden Dolls, Meow Meow, and Bjork, although they have always strived to use a diverse palate of music and performers as their basis.
+They also cite Cabaret, and that genre of musical theatre, as a performance influence.